Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Stimulant Drug Detection Times

-Stimulant drugs work to excite the central nervous system, leading to feelings of euphoria, increased heart rate, and lowered inhibitions.
-Stimulants include illicit drugs (cocaine) and prescription drugs, such as amphetamines.
+Stimulant drugs work to excite the central nervous system (CNS), leading to feelings of euphoria, increased heart rate, and lowered inhibitions.
+Stimulants include illicit drugs (cocaine) and prescription drugs like amphetamines.

 Cocaine Detection Times:

-Cocaine is a highly addictive, illegal drug that is abused in two forms: crack cocaine (freebase cocaine) and powder cocaine.
-It’s difficult to estimate an exact timeframe that cocaine may be detectable in a person’s body due to the many factors that affect detection.
+Cocaine is an addictive, illegal drug that is abused in three forms: crack cocaine, freebase cocaine, and powder cocaine.
+It’s difficult to estimate an exact timeframe that cocaine may be detectable in a person’s body due to the many factors that affect detection, such as purity, physical characteristics, and drug use history.

 Crack Cocaine Detection Times: